heyrocker/pinballrules/docs/stern/pokemon-rulesheet.md

 ## Story Modes: {#heading--missions}

 The ramps and orbits correspond to, from left to right, Bulbasaur, Squirtle, Pikachu, and Charmander.
-Hitting any of those shots three times during single-ball play will start a story mode based on that character.
+Hitting any of those shots three times during single-ball play will start a level 1 story mode based on that character; making 5 more shots to the same shot will then begin the level 2 story mode for that character.
 Boost story modes by completing the **[training targets](#heading--training)** - each color boosts a different Pokémon's mode.
 Completing the training targets during a story mode will extend the timer by 20 seconds.

 Completing a story mode will qualify a **[shot multiplier](#heading--shotx)**.

-Playing all four story modes will light the right ramp to choose a **[mini-wizard mode](#heading--charizard)**.
+Playing four story modes of the same level will light the right ramp to choose a **[mini-wizard mode](#heading--charizard)**.

 - **Bulbasaur**:
   - *Bulbasaur 1* - All ramps / orbits start lit to increase the pollen value (400k + 50k per shot).
 Shoot the center **berry** target to relight the shots and collect the built value as well.
 Clearing a full set of four shots without hitting the berry target increases the multiplier on the pollen value +1x.
 Final shot lights at the captive ball after 6 lit shots.
+  - *Bulbasaur 2* - One green shot and one purple shot are lit.
+Pressing the left flipper moves the green shot one shot to the left, and pressing the right flipper moves the purple shot one to the right.
+Align the two shots by using the flippers for 3x awards.
+Collect a total of 3 3x awards to light the final shot at the captive ball to complete the mode.

 - **Squirtle**:
   - *Squirtle 1* - Shoot the left ramp to spin the whirlpool.
 By hitting the other lit blue shots, you can increase the value of each ramp shot (Pro) or whirlpool spin (Prem / LE) by +1x up to 4x for 10 seconds per shot.
 Final shot lights at the captive ball after 3 lit left ramp shots to complete the mode.
+  - *Squirtle 2* - The five major shots are on fire.
+Shooting any shot will start the fire "going out" for 15 seconds, and hitting that shot will score an award multiplied by how many other shots are currently going out.
+Put out all five shots to light the left ramp for a whirlpool shot based on the total award value, and then shoot the captive ball to complete the mode.

 - **Pikachu**:
   - *Pikachu vs. Raichu* - 2-ball multiball.
 All shots are lit yellow to score jackpots and unlight once made, until another shot's jackpot is scored.
 Scoring a jackpot (+1 per super jackpot) lights the super jackpot at the Pokedex captive ball based on their combined value.
 Nail the captive ball to hit the very back target for a 2x super jackpot.
 Collect 3 super jackpots to complete the mode.
 Add-a-ball is available in this multiball by completing the BATTLE targets, then pressing the action button while blinking green.
+  - *Pikachu vs. Mimikyu* - 3-ball multiball w/ add-a-ball opportunities.
+The ramps and orbits are lit for jackpots, but must be relit by hitting the BATTLE targets.
+Collecting 2 jackpots lights the center lane to score a super jackpot and add-a-ball, the first three times a super jackpot is scored, and resets the process with 1 more jackpot required to light super jackpot than before.
+Mode is completed after scoring 3 super jackpots.

 - **Charmander**:
   - *Charmander 1* - The right orbit is lit to collect a spinner jackpot, worth 30k/spin.
 The left orbit and both ramps multiply the jackpot (up to 4x).
 Final shot lights at the captive ball after 100 spins to complete the mode.
+  - *Charmander 2* - Battle Dragonite by making left ramp & right ramp combos.
+While the combo is running, all lit ramp shots are multiplied.
+Make a total of 6 ramp shots, either in or out of a combo, to light the captive ball to complete the mode.

 ## Pokedex Scan / CATCH!
 Hurry-Up: {#heading--discover}

+The player starts the game in the forest biome by default, and on competition mode.
+If the player is signed into Insider Connected, has already played Forest Battle, and are playing on normal settings, they will get the choice of which biome to start before plunging the first ball.

-The player starts the game in the forest biome.
-After completing the **[travel](#heading--travel)** process described later in the guide, the player can head to the lake, desert, and mountain biomes and gets a choice of which biome to visit next.
+After completing the **[travel](#heading--travel)** process described later in the guide, the player can head to the other three biomes and gets a choice of which biome to visit next.
 Hitting switches while a mode or multiball isn't running (primarily the top lanes and bumpers) will fill up the gauge and eventually discover a Pokémon that can be scanned by shooting the captive ball.

 Scanning the Pokémon activates the ball save for a short time, and starts a hurry-up that starts at 2M.
 Shoot purple targets to spell CATCH! and light the Poké Ball shot at the left ramp to catch it for a value starting at the combined value of the prior shots.
 Catching Pokémon lights the right scoop to start a **[rival battle](#heading--battle)**; one successful capture is required to light the first one, and each subsequent battle requires one more capture than before, to a maximum of 3 captures to light battle.
 This means that forest battle requires 1, 2nd biome battle requires 2 more after that, 3rd biome battle requires another 3 captures, etc.